The Glenaster Chronicles

 As a man, I enjoy writing female characters.
 Apart from anything else, it puts a little bit of distance between me and them, so I can’t just write a version of myself, but also I think women (and this is a generalisation, obviously) tend to be more decisive, more positive, better able to live in the moment than men are.
 But I think you have to be careful not to stray into areas that might seem a little weird.
 Writing about female sexuality, for example, as a middle-aged heterosexual man, one could quickly become unstuck (so to speak).

-What did you edit of your most recent book?
+What did you edit out of your most recent book?

 Lots!
 And I can’t remember what it was, because once it’s finished, the last thing I want to do is go back and read all the early drafts.
 There may be really good stuff in there, but it’s gone, like piles of hair on the floor at the barber’s.